 Generally, the IMPROVE-A protocol with TOR has been used for determination of BC concentrations in lake sediments (Neupane et al., 2019).
-The repeated measurement of BC in a few lake sediments (n=5) were to ensure reproducibility of measurements, which reported as relative percentage deviation was better than 8%.
-Standard reference material (marine sediments, NIST SRM-1941b) were also analysed to assess the accuracy of measurements.
-It indicated an average accuracy of 5.5% for the measurements of BC in lake sediments in this study.
+The repeated measurement of BC in a few lake sediments (n = 5) was to ensure reproducibility of measurements, which were reported with a relative percentage deviation better than 8%.
+Standard reference material (marine sediments, NIST SRM-1941b) was also analyzed to assess the accuracy of measurements.
+It indicated an average accuracy of 5.5% for the measurements of BC in lake sediments.

-The BC flux (g m-2 yr-1) of the lake sediment cores was calculated by multiplying the BC concentration (mg g-1) with the quotient of total weight of sample (dry weight per layer) and area of gravity corer (6 cm inner diameter polycarbonate tube; area = $\pi \times r^2$), as well as the deposition time (i.e., the time difference between the two consecutive deposition layers):
+The BC flux $(g m^{-2} yr^{-1})$ of the lake sediment cores was calculated by multiplying the BC concentration $(mg g^{-1})$ with the quotient of the total weight of the sample (dry weight per layer) and area of the gravity corer (6 cm inner diameter polycarbonate tube; area $= \pi \times r^2$ ) as well as the deposition time (e.g., the time difference between the two consecutive deposition layers):

-$$BC flux = \frac{BC concentration \times \frac{Dry wt.per layer}{Area of gravity corer}}{Deposition time}$$ (9)
+BC flux =

+$$\frac{BC \text{ concentration} \times \frac{Dry \text{ wt. per layer}}{Area \text{ of gravity corer}}}{Deposition time}.$$

+(9)

-Historical BC records from the lake sediment cores show an increasing trend of BC concurrent with increased anthropogenic emissions since the 1950s (APCC dataset I-5, and Fig. 14).
-The relatively constant trend of BC before the 1950s could be attributed to the background level with minimal inputs from anthropogenic activities (Cong et al., 2013; Neupane et al., 2019).
-Previous studies pointed out that the deposition of BC in lake sediment cores was mainly related to river transport from the lake basin as a result of climate change (e.g., increases in temperature and precipitation) (Li et al., 2017).
+Historical BC records from the lake sediment cores showed an increasing trend of BC concurrent with increased anthropogenic emissions since the 1950s (APCC dataset I-5 and Fig. 14).
+The relatively constant trend of BC before the 1950s could be attributed to the background level with minimal inputs from anthropogenic activity (Cong et al., 2013; Neupane et al., 2019).
+Previous studies pointed out that the deposition of BC in lake sediment cores was mainly related to river transport from the lake basin as a result of climate change (e.g., increases in temperature and precipitation) (C. Li et al., 2017a).
 The much higher BC flux in recent decades may also be caused by increases in direct atmospheric deposition in addition to riverine input.